skulptur/concat-ts/README.md

 ## Features

-Concatenates TypeScript files in topological order based on their exports Removes import declarations from the output file
+Concatenates TypeScript files in topological order based on their exports.
+Removes import declarations from the output file.
 Easy to integrate into your build process

-Installation
+## Installation

 Install concat-ts as a global package:

 ```bash